The Local Government Code of 1991 (Republic Act 7160) classifies all cities into one of three categories:

 - income bracket classification philippines

-- cities in the philippines and their classification
+- classes of cities in the philippines

-- city classification philippines
+- classification of cities in philippines

-- city classification in the philippines
+- income classification of cities and municipalities in the philippines

-- thid class cities in the philippines
+- list of 3rd class municipality in the philippines